google/WebFundamentals/src/content/en/fundamentals/payments/merchant-guide/payment-request-ux-considerations.md

 ## What is customizable
-Some of the UI is customizable with some exceptions such as the colour of button and their respective text labels.
+Some of the UI is customizable with some exceptions such as the color of buttons and their respective text labels.

 Note: This example is for the Chrome browser.
 Other browsers may contain different UI elements as well, or even labels for